MythicAgents/zippy/README.md

   <img alt="Zippy Logo" src="documentation-payload/zippy/zippy.svg" height="30%" width="30%">
 </p>

-Zippy is an agent that compiles into Linux, MacOS, and Windows executables.
-It's an "IT training tool" - not ransomware.
+Zippy is an agent that compiles into Linux, (MacOS, and Windows - at some point) executables.
+It's an "IT training tool" - not ransomware...and is currently a WIP.

 It leverages the [Godot](godotengine.org/) to cross compile for the supported operating systems.
 This Zippy instance supports Mythic 2.3 and will be updated as necessary.
 It does not support Mythic 2.2 and lower.